1st Tenet of Journalism

 Many accusations have been publicly hurled at me, but I have been found faultless of ALL wrongdoing (although my exoneration has never been reported, much less publicized).
 Consider this summary: In 1984, the U.S. government and I had disagreements that resulted in litigation and an enormous amount of bad press.
 I naively offended some very powerful people, and the government attacked me almost simultaneously on six fronts, including two lawsuits and four “inquiries” from federal agencies.
 These enigmatically concurrent public attacks stunned me like a series of knockout punches, — so much so that I barely defended myself.
 Regardless, in time, I was completely exonerated.
 That is, as is documented below, I won total victories as to each and every accusation; interestingly, most were simply abandoned by my accusers.
 Unfortunately for me, my ultimate vindications have never been made generally known, and some well-intentioned people still harbor the erroneous view that I was convicted of a crime.
 In that sense, the government “won”; in the law, I did.
 Simply put, the good news has not traveled at all.

-Having been successful in a number of ways and having been retired for over two decades, I haven’t felt the need to wage a PR campaign to justify my exoneration or my life, but, of late, one enemy (after unsuccessfully trying to extort money from me a host of times) hired a judgment-proof “consultant” to publish false “facts” on the Internet, resurrecting the bad news (the false accusations) that I had vitiated and put to rest some thirty years ago, and inventing new and even worse false accusations on the Internet (such as that I was involved in a plot to kill the Premier of Canada, whose name I didn’t even know); these egregious old and new false accusations have made me realize that there are still many people out there who know only the false accusations and nothing about my exoneration.
+Having been successful in a number of ways and having been retired for over three decades, I haven’t felt the need to wage a PR campaign to justify my now 30-year-old-exoneration or my life, but, years ago, one enemy (after unsuccessfully trying to extort money from me a host of times) hired a judgment-proof “consultant” to publish false “facts” on the Internet, resurrecting the bad news (the false accusations) that I had vitiated and put to rest (again, 30+ years ago), and inventing new and even worse false accusations on the Internet (such as that I was involved in a plot to kill the Premier of Canada, whose name I didn’t even know); these egregious old and new false accusations have made me realize that there are still many people out there who know only the false accusations and nothing about my exoneration.
 Moreover, appreciating how late it is in life’s curve for me, I don’t want to depart this terrestrial ball leaving my loving, musical-savant-wife (whom I cherish above all else in life), my ethical, hard-working sons, and any of my blithely naive, nascent grandchildren or other venerable family members, to feel the need to defend me in their own words or to document my heretofore unpublicized innocence.
 So, primarily for these loved ones, I am constrained to set the record straight right here and now.

 ACCUSATIONS & EXONERATIONS